Ivory Coast starts Africa Cup title defense with a win as proud dad Zidane sees Algeria beat Sudan

 Then Geny Catamo eluded three Ivorian defenders in stoppage time only to lack power with his final shot, which was gathered by goalkeeper Yahia Fofana to safeguard the win.

-Later in Group F, five-time champion Cameroon opened against Gabon in the coastal city of Agadir.
+In the other Group F game, Etta Eyong’s early goal through the goalkeeper’s legs was enough for five-time champion Cameroon to beat Gabon 1-0 in the coastal city of Agadir.

 Drama in Casablanca